 Another 13 states plus Washington DC offer a state income tax benefit, and they limit the benefit to contributing only to a plan sponsored by the home state, but they don’t hold you there.
 After taking the state tax benefit, if you move the money out to a different plan later, you still get to keep the state tax benefit.
 I call it “deduct and run.”

-These 13 states plus Washington DC will not claw back (“recapture”) state tax benefit you previously received if you transfer the money out to a different plan out of state:
+These 13 states plus Washington DC will not claw back (“recapture”) state tax benefits you previously received if you transfer the money out to a different plan out of state:

 - Washington D.C. (after two years)